Take Control of Your Life Today

 CATCH Recovery is part of Castle Health Heritage, one of the UK’s most established addiction treatment providers.
 Our multidisciplinary approach to treating compulsive behaviours is founded on a wealth of expertise and over four decades of experience.

 Regardless of your circumstances and past experiences, we believe you can overcome the difficulties and challenges of your behavioural addiction.
 As an individual, your treatment plan with us will be unique to you and your needs and will be provided in a way that fits your busy lifestyle and daily commitments.
-Our flexible treatment approach does not compromise on quality or efficacy, utilising the latest evidence-based therapies provided by our mental health professionals skilled in their field of expertise.
+Our flexible treatment services do not compromise on quality or efficacy, utilising the latest evidence-based therapies provided by our mental health professionals skilled in their field of expertise.

 We recognise that addiction is a family illness.
 As part of the recovery process, we invite family members to participate in our treatment offering online or in-person here at CATCH Recovery London.